-Products of the Hive and Preparing for Winter Robin Lowery (UC Davis, E.L.Nino Lab) $45.00
+Products of the Hive and Preparing for Winter Robin Lowery (UC Davis, E.L.Nino Lab) and a panels of other Sacramento Area Beekeeper Assoc.
+Members $45.00

 This four-session series is designed for individuals brand new to beekeeping or those seeking deeper beekeeping knowledge.
 The four ½ day sessions will take participants through the annual cycle of beekeeping from establishing a hive, caring for bees through the seasons, troubleshooting, harvesting honey and preparing for winter.
 Each session will be a combination of lecture and hands-on practice led by knowledgeable instructors.
 The class will refer to the book; First Lessons in Beekeeping by Keith Delaplane.
 It will be available for purchased for $7.00 or bring your copy, but is not necessary to attend the class.
 Registration refunds will not be given for cancellation of any classes.